SylphAI-Inc/AdalFlow/docs/source/tutorials/introduction_to_basedataclass.rst

             age: 25
             name: John Doe

-For detailed methods, please check :ref:`core-data_classes`.
+For detailed methods, please check :class:`core.data_classes.BaseDataClass`.
 The examples demonstrate how ``BaseDataClass`` works for describing dataclasses and structure instance to ``yaml`` and ``json`` output.
 Developers should select schema or signature depends on the use case.